jwaldmann/streams/README.md

 One should always check this with larger values for `-c`, and finally, on paper.

-So, Thue and Morse are FTS-equivalent.
+So, Thue and Morse are FST-equivalent.

 We have these stream operators (which are actually FSTs)
 ```